What is Rolfing?

 "I can now move without pain and am more flexible as well as knowledgeable on how to move my body with more intelligence.“ - Ms. Lynrae

 “The muscles and connective tissue were returned to where they should be.
 The range of motion improvement has made me more productive at work -- and the sleep improvement has benefited my health and spirit beyond words.” - Keith C.

 If you think your body should feel better and move more easily then Rolfing may be right for you.
 Rolfing can resolve pain and discomfort from many different sources including those related to persisting effects of repetitive motion, accidents, illness, surgery, trauma, and aging.

 What is a session like?

 Rolfers are working with tension and strain patterns in the body and thus there are sensations of varying intensity associated with the process, depending where we are working.
 The client always defines the limits of their comfort zone.
-The work is slow, steady, and responds to the client’s physical experience; it may be deep but should never be hard or painful.
+The work is slow, intelligent, and appropriately responsive to the client's physical experience; it may be deep but should never be hard or painful.